$287,482Average Value$183Average Price per Sq Ft0Homes For Sale

 1/3

 There are a couple of green spaces in and around the neighborhood, with Weigent Park being a go-to for most residents.
-It features a playground, tennis court, softball field and plenty of open space where locals frequently set up goal nets for soccer games.
+It features a playground, tennis court, softball field and open space where locals frequently set up goal nets for soccer.
 "Just to the east, we have bluffs, which are basically small mountains.
 Pretty much everyone goes to visit Grandad Bluff for hiking and mountain biking, which has gotten popular around town," Stacey says.
 "Between the bluffs and everything you can do on the river, recreation is pretty spectacular here."

 Grandad Park has been voted the best view in Wisconsin.